 Rename is a term used to describe the process of changing the name of an object.
 For example, you could rename a file called "12345.txt" on a computer to "book.txt" so it can be identified without having to open and read its contents.

-In the animated picture to the right is an example of how the file "logo.png" is renamed to "example.png" in Microsoft Windows by right-clicking on the file and then selecting the rename option from the right-click menu.
+In the animated picture to the right, you'll see an example of how the file "logo.png" is renamed to "example.png" in Microsoft Windows.
+The file is right-clicked, then the rename option is selected from the context menu which appears.

 How to rename a file from the command line

 There are many ways a file can be renamed from a command line and the command used to perform a rename depends on what command line you are using.

 - See ren and rename command for renaming in the Windows command line (DOS).

 - See the Linux mv command and rename command for renaming a file in Linux and in the macOS Terminal.

 How to rename a picture, folder, or another object

 Almost any object (document, folder, picture, tab, etc.) with a name can be renamed.
 From a Graphical User Interface (GUI) like Microsoft Windows, you can rename by right-clicking on the name and choosing the Rename option.
 If you are trying to rename from a command line, use one of the commands mentioned earlier.